Peter Yarrow: Other activism

-In 2005, Yarrow performed in Ho Chi Minh City at a concert to benefit the Vietnam Association of Victims of Agent Orange; Yarrow pleaded with the Vietnamese for forgiveness of the United States.
+Yarrow performed in Ho Chi Minh City at a concert to benefit the Vietnam Association of Victims of Agent Orange in 2005; Yarrow pleaded with the Vietnamese for forgiveness of the United States.

-Yarrow serves on the board of directors of the Connecticut Hospice.
+Yarrow served on the board of directors of the Connecticut Hospice.

-On November 1, 2008, Yarrow performed across New York City for volunteers who worked for the presidential campaign of Senator Barack Obama.
+Yarrow performed across New York City for volunteers who worked for the presidential campaign of Senator Barack Obama on November 1, 2008.

-On October 3, 2011, Yarrow, his son, and his daughter made an appearance at Zuccotti Park during the Occupy Wall Street protests, playing songs such as "We Shall Not Be Moved" and a variation of "Puff the Magic Dragon".
+Yarrow, his son and his daughter made an appearance at Zuccotti Park during the Occupy Wall Street protests on October 3, 2011, playing songs such as "We Shall Not Be Moved" and a variation of "Puff the Magic Dragon".

-Yarrow is a member of Braver Angels.
+Yarrow was a member of Braver Angels.

-On April 3, 2021, he participated in an online interfaith Passover Seder hosted by the organization.

 Personal life

-Yarrow has cited Judaism as one of the roots of his liberal views.
+Yarrow cited Judaism as one of the roots of his liberal views.
+To him, "Jewishness means to live according to justice and that's a burden, it means we have to form our own set of morality and values and live by them."

 While campaigning for 1968 presidential candidate Eugene McCarthy, Yarrow met McCarthy's niece, Mary Beth McCarthy, in Wisconsin.
+He was 31 at the time and she was 20.
 They were married in October 1969 in Willmar, Minnesota.
 Paul Stookey wrote "Wedding Song (There Is Love)" as his gift for their wedding and first performed it at St. Mary's Church in Willmar.
-They had two children, but later divorced.
+Yarrow and McCarthy had two children, daughter Bethany and son Christopher.
+They later divorced in 1981.
+They remarried in 2022 and were together until his death in 2025.

-In December 2000, Yarrow's Larrivee acoustic guitar was stolen on an airplane flight.
-In early 2005, fans spotted the guitar on eBay.
-The FBI recovered it in Sunny Isles Beach, Florida, and returned it to Yarrow.
-He did not press charges, as the person it was recovered from had not stolen it.
+Yarrow's Larrivée acoustic guitar was stolen on an airplane flight in December 2000.
+Fans spotted the guitar on eBay in early 2005.
+The FBI recovered it in Sunny Isles Beach, Florida and returned it to Yarrow.
+He did not press charges since the person it was recovered from was not the person who had stolen it.

-Yarrow performed the world premiere of "The Colonoscopy Song" on the CBS early morning program The Early Show on March 9, 2010.

-Yarrow has also acknowledged being an alcoholic, and sought treatment for the disease.
-He considers himself in recovery.
+Yarrow acknowledged being an alcoholic and sought treatment for the disease.
+He considered himself in recovery.

-A longtime resident of New York City, Yarrow has also had a vacation home in Telluride, Colorado.
-Yarrow's son, Christopher, is a visual artist who in the late 2000s owned an emporium in Portland, Oregon, named The Monkey & The Rat.
+A longtime resident of New York City, Yarrow had also owned a vacation home in Telluride, Colorado.
+His son Christopher is a visual artist who, in the late 2000s, owned an emporium in Portland, Oregon called The Monkey & The Rat.